sarapose/sarichi.github.io/aboutus.md

 In addition to the initial assessment that gives access to the position, the performance of the researchers is reevaluated by the National Evaluation Agency ([ANEP](http://www.idi.mineco.gob.es/portal/site/MICINN/menuitem.26172fcf4eb029fa6ec7da6901432ea0/?vgnextoid=3d5167b99490f310VgnVCM1000001d04140aRCRD)) during the second and fourth years of the contract.

 Also during the fourth year and on a voluntary basis, researchers can undergo further evaluation to obtain the I3 Certification on the framework of the Incentivation Programme for the Incorporation and Intensification of Research Activity ([I3 Programme](http://www.idi.mineco.gob.es/portal/site/MICINN/menuitem.dbc68b34d11ccbd5d52ffeb801432ea0/?vgnextoid=28b5b76fb9bbf210VgnVCM1000001d04140aRCRD)) which entitles the institutions retaining I3 researchers to further funding.

-### RyC at University of Málaga

-Currently there are seven active researchers in the RyC program associated with the University of Málaga but, including former fellows,